 For some projects, the capacity of the roadway can be restructured by maintaining the same number of lanes by reducing the lane and/or the shoulder widths.

-Depending on the project scope, project duration and traffic delay and impact, adding a lane or improving a shoulder could be an option for a project to reduce the capacity concerns of the roadway.
+Depending on the project scope, project duration and traffic delay and impact, adding a lane or utilizing part or all of the shoulder for traffic (shoulder may need to be improved to handle traffic) could be an option for a project to reduce the capacity concerns of the roadway.
 These decisions should be made early in the planning or design stages, so funds can be designated for this particular enhancement.

-Projects with the same number of lanes, in general, provide the same capacity as before the project, which may significantly reduce or eliminate queuing and travel delays.
+Projects with the same number of lanes, in general, provide similar capacities as before the project, which may significantly reduce or eliminate queuing and travel delays.

 6184.108.40.206 Public Information